Extreme Heat Dominates Much Of Western Europe - WCCB Charlotte's CW

-The UK, Portugal, Spain and France will see another day of near record-breaking high temperatures as a heat waves dominates Europe – a country largely without air conditioning.
-Reports show roughly 3% of homes in the UK and about 5% in France have Air Conditioning.

-Met Office issues first ever Red Warning for extreme heat.
-This includes a large portion of England including London, Manchester, Birmingham and York through Tuesday.
+Met Office issued their first ever Red Warning for extreme heat on Monday and Tuesday.
+This included a large portion of England including London, Manchester, Birmingham and York.

 Top temperatures recorded in the UK on Monday: